-While registration of leisure craft in the UK is not compulsory, a large number of boats are registered, partly because it’s essential to do so if you want to take the vessel abroad, whether under its own steam or by trailer on a ferry.
+While the registration of leisure craft in the UK is not compulsory, a large number of boats are registered, partly because it’s essential to do so if you want to take the vessel abroad, whether under its own steam or by trailer on a ferry.
 Most UK registered craft are on the Small Ships Register (SSR), a simplified system that doesn't prove ownership, in much the same way that a V5 vehicle registration document shows a car's registered keeper, but not necessarily the legal owner.
-Part I Registration, by contrast, is the same system as used by larger ships, in which ownership is checked thoroughly before the registration certificate is issued.
+Part I Registration, by contrast, is the same system as used by larger ships, in which ownership is checked thoroughly before the boat registration certificate is issued.

 A Builder’s Certificate serves a number of purposes: it confirms the name and address of the first owner, usually the selling dealer, confirms the HIN (Hull Identification Number), year built and often a yard number so that later in the boat’s life, its age and origin can be proven.
 The certificate also provides information concerning the dimensions and gross tonnage of the vessel plus details of the type of engines fitted by the builder.
 If you Part 1 register a boat, the original Builder’s Certificate is normally kept by the registrar.
 It is an important document that should be kept safe.

 Since 1996 anyone putting a boat in to service in the European Economic Area (EEA) has a legal obligation to ensure that the craft meets the relevant requirements and has appropriate CE marking.
 The Recreational Craft Directive regulations apply to all recreational craft between 2.5 and 24 metres in hull length, regardless of the means of propulsion.

 Apart from certain exceptions, privately owned boats used by EU residents within the EU are required to be VAT paid.
 In other EU countries you may be asked to provide evidence that VAT has been paid, so this is important documentation, especially on recent or high-value craft.
 Read our full feature: VAT on boats: a guide.

 Arranging a viewing